hesbonangwenyi606/Full-Stack-Prototype/README.md

 - `docs/architecture.md` – Architecture and reasoning
 - `docs/flow_diagram.png` – High-level flow diagram

-> Note: You will still need to record the required 2–5 minute video walkthrough yourself using this running
+> Note: You wecord the required 2–5 minute video walkthrough yourself using this running
 ## Running the Backend
 ### 1. Create and activate a virtual environment (optional but recommended)
 ```bash